PrefectHQ/prefect/docs/concepts/tasks.md

 To determine whether a task run should retrieve a cached state, we use "cache keys".
 A cache key is a string value that indicates if a run should be considered identical to another.
 When a task run with a cache key finishes, we attach that cache key to the state.
 When each task run starts, we will look for states with a matching cache key.
 If we find a state with an identical key, we will use the cached state instead of running the task again.

-To enable caching, you must specify a `cache_key_fn` &mdash; a function that returns a cache key &mdash; on your task.
+To enable caching, specify a `cache_key_fn` &mdash; a function that returns a cache key &mdash; on your task.
 You may optionally provide a `cache_expiration` timedelta indicating when the cache expires.
 If you do not specify a `cache_expiration`, the cache key does not expire.

 You can define a task that is cached based on its inputs by using the Prefect `task_input_hash`.
 This is a task cache key implementation that hashes all inputs to the task using a JSON or cloudpickle serializer.
 If the task inputs do not change, the cached results are used rather than running the task until the cache expires.